Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 During the World Cup, New York becomes a mix of cultures, languages, jerseys, chants, and celebrations.
 You'll hear Spanish, Arabic, English, French — all within a single subway ride.
 And the craziest part?
 It all feels normal here.

-• 🌍 International fan zones everywhere
+• 🌍 International fan zones in major neighborhoods

-• ⚽ Live screenings across Manhattan
+• Live screenings across Manhattan parks and squares

 • 🔥 Energy that doesn't stop day or night

-• 🗽 A city already built for chaos — now upgraded
+• 🗽 A city already built for chaos — now upgraded to global scale

 I remember one afternoon walking through Midtown, and I could literally feel the city vibrating.
-Not in a dramatic way — but in small, subtle signals.
+Not in a dramatic way, but in small, subtle signals.
 People walking faster than usual, more flags hanging from cars, random chants breaking out from groups crossing the street.

 At one point, I passed by a small coffee shop and the barista was wearing a national team jersey.
 A customer behind me started a conversation about the upcoming match, and within seconds, three strangers joined in.
 That's when it hit me — during the World Cup, New York becomes a shared experience, not just a place.